karenmd/Getting-and-Cleaning-Data-Course-Project/codebook.md

 #Coursera Course Project for Getting and Cleaning Data CodeBook

+The original codebook can be found in the extracted data folder
+* features_info.txt

 This codebook describes the variables, data, transformations and work performed to clean up data.
+Refer to features_info.txt if interested in the unmodified data set.

 ##About
 Data: Human Activity Recognition Using Smartphones Dataset